Florida Trucking Regulations

 Experience on Your Side

-Attorney Todd Miner is backed by over 25 years of experience on both sides of the courtroom & was a former assistant state's attorney.
+Attorney Todd Miner is backed by over 25 years of experience on both sides of the courtroom & was an assistant attorney and former insurance defense lawyer.

 Strong Client Satisfaction